 Beginning in the month in which the retiree turns 65 Medicare becomes the retiree’s primary health coverage and the retiree may purchase secondary medical coverage through DePauw at the post-65 retiree rates until June 30, 2030 plus one full year for each year or fraction thereof the retiree retires before his or her 65th birthday; and

-DePauw makes monthly tax-free contributions to a VEBA (Voluntary Employee Benefit Association) investment account designated for the future benefit of each active, benefit-eligible employee.
-If the employee satisfies the rule of 80 before retiring, upon retirement the retiree and eligible dependents may use these funds and tax-free earnings for qualified medical expenses, as recognized by the IRS (QMEs) including most insurance premiums, deductibles, co-pays, etc. The active employee and subsequently, the retiree, may select any of the funds provided by the financial custodian as investment options.
-An employee, or a qualified retiree, may make after-tax contributions to the VEBA investment account for the benefit of the employee and eligible dependents to be used for QMEs (qualified medical expenses recognized by the IRS, including most insurance premiums, deductibles, co-pays, etc.) Insurance premiums due from the retiree are deducted from this fund after any funds in the Grantor Trust are exhausted and prior to deductions being made from other accounts (retiree-designated checking or savings accounts).
+DePauw makes monthly tax-free contributions to a Voluntary Employee Benefit Association (VEBA) investment account designated for the future benefit of each active, benefit-eligible employee hired prior to January 1, 2013.
+If the employee satisfies the rule of 80 before retiring, upon retirement the retiree and eligible dependents may use these funds and tax-free earnings for qualified medical expenses (QMEs), as recognized by the IRS, including most insurance premiums, deductibles, co-pays, etc. The active employee and subsequently, the retiree, may select any of the funds provided by the financial custodian as investment options.
+An employee may make after-tax contributions to the VEBA investment account for the benefit of the employee and eligible dependents to be used for QMEs (qualified medical expenses recognized by the IRS, including most insurance premiums, deductibles, co-pays, etc.).
+Insurance premiums due from the retiree are deducted from this fund prior to deductions being made from other accounts (retiree-designated checking or savings accounts).
 Unused funds in a DePauw VEBA account (due to unqualified retirement or early departure of an employee from employment at DePauw, death of the retiree and eligible dependents or dependents meeting the age of majority) revert to DePauw.